 Roof valleys are the Vee shaped metal channels that run up and down the ‘folds’ of a roof.

-When the valley gets blocked with leaves and debris, there will be a damming effect and a large amount of water can then pour into the roof cavity.
-So, valleys are important elements on a roof to be maintained…
+There are times when roof valleys in good condition gets blocked with leaves and debris.
+There will be a damming effect during very heavy rain (especially after a long dry spell) and a large amount of water can then pour into the roof cavity.

 The following video shows what happens when a valley on a tile roof has to be replaced on a tile roof.